agenixframework/agenix-playwright-grid/CONTRIBUTING.md

 #### **Branch Strategy**

-1. main: Default branch
+1. main: Production-ready code.
+All code in this branch should be deployable.
+2. develop: Primary development branch.
+Features are integrated here.
-2. feature/...: Individual feature development
+3. feature/...: Individual feature development
-3. bugfix/...: Bug fixes
+4. bugfix/...: Bug fixes
-4. release/...: Release preparation (optional)
+5. release/...: Release preparation (optional)

+### Workflow

+1. Create feature branches from `develop`
+2. Submit pull requests to merge back into `develop`
+3. When ready for release, create a release branch from `develop`
+4. After testing, merge the release branch into both `main` and `develop`

 #### **Commit Guidelines**